Overcoming Sex Addiction: A Self-help Guide

 How do people know whether they are sex-addicted?

 The only person who can really know is the person himself.
-If it is a problem to him/her, then it is a problem.
+If it is a problem for him/her, then it is a problem.

 What is the role of shame in sexual addiction?